mhsharifi96/django-course/documents/django_session2.md

 ```
 Next, run `migrate` and `makemigrations` command. and follow this [link](https://docs.djangoproject.com/en/4.1/topics/db/queries/).

-important note you should learn in this document.
+important notes that you should learn in this document.
 * Create and saving new instance.
 * deleteing instance.
 * Retrieving objects